-Before Beavis & Butthead, Wayne & Garth, Bud & Doyle, and Jay & Silent Bob, there was Bill and Ted, a pair of teenage underachievers with Californian surfer-slash-stoner accents obsessed with heavy metal music.
-Bill and Ted were best friends and wannabe rock-stars; airheads who played air guitar better than their electric guitars, and yet the duo had dreams of jamming with the likes of Eddie Van Halen.
+Before Beavis & Butthead, Wayne & Garth, Bud & Doyle, Romy & Michele, and Jay & Silent Bob, there was Bill & Ted, a pair of teenage underachievers with Californian surfer-slash-stoner accents.
+The duo aimlessly (and innocently) navigated life whilst obsessing over heavy metal music.
+Bill and Ted were not only best friends, they were wannabe rock-stars; airheads who played air guitar better than their electric guitars, and yet the duo had dreams of jamming with the likes of Eddie Van Halen.
 Bill & Ted’s Excellent Adventure was Bill S. Preston Esquire and Ted Theodore Logan’s first filmic outing.
 In this first movie, despite being terrible at playing guitar, the pair discover that they will go on to be brilliant musicians and inspirations to future generations who reside in an advanced utopia.
 This information comes to them via a time traveller named Rufus, sent back to 1988 from 700 years in future.
 In typical ’80s comedy movie form, Rufus announces a straightforward yet implausible problem for our heroes to overcome: if Bill and Ted fail their final oral report for History class, their band The Wyld Stallyns will not rise to fame and they’ll cease to be saviours of the planet.
 They must therefore, travel through time and beef-up on their knowledge of the past.
 Instead, the pair decide to kidnap or coerce “personages of historical significance” and transport them to the present day and into their school presentation in the hopes they don’t flunk history (both at school and in life) and therefore fulfill their destiny.

 Bill & Ted’s Excellent Adventure stars Alex Winter and Keanu Reeves as Bill and Ted (respectively).
 The film also stars George Carlin as Rufus, Dan Shor (Strange Behavior) as Billy The Kid, Tony Steedman (Scrooged) as Socrates, Al Leong (Die Hard) as Genghis Khan, Jane Wiedlin (Clue) as Joan Of Arc, Terry Camilleri as Napoleon, Rod Loomis as Sigmund Freud, Clifford David as Ludwig van Beethoven, and Robert V. Barron as a very convincing Abraham Lincoln.
 Napoleon and Lincoln (thanks to the amount of times I’ve watched this film) have taken over my brain to the extent that I instantly picture Camilleri and Barron if someone mentions either historical figure!